Our extraordinarily caring, dedicated, and involved faculty and teachers are committed to public Waldorf educational values and ongoing training.

 Judy Drake (Fifth Grade)

-Judy Drake has been teaching for twenty three years in the Grand Valley.
-She and her husband have been married for twenty-four years and have a daughter who is a senior at Colorado Mesa University.
+Judy Drake has been teaching for twenty five years in the Grand Valley.
+She and her husband have been married for twenty-five years and have a daughter who is attending Graduate school at Colorado State University.
 She also loves watching dance performances, especially ones her daughter has danced in.
 Judy at one time had a collection of over 5000 children’s books, and is passionate about sharing the love of reading.
 She is teaching the third grade and says she has the same excitement that she had as a first year teacher.